 There are Syrian teachers working in this school.
 We have talked to these teachers and tried to benefit from their experiences for the benefit of the Syrian students at M.Akif Ersoy Middle School.

-Week Four: Selecting students with interesting stories, to be interviewed
+Week Four: Selecting students to be interviewed

 We are doing this work as we want the Syrian students in our school to adapt and integrate more quickly into their environment and the school.
 By telling their stories to other students in our school, we want to break down prejudices and misunderstanding, and foster greater empathy.

-Week One-Two: Arranging the data gathered after these meetings/visits.
+Week One-Two: Collating data gathered from meetings/visits

 Exhibiting the materials we have collected so far in school library.